GioArcilla/RDBMS-Projects/README.md

 # Data Processing
 A collection of hands-on RDMS projects and real-world examples built around systems I use everyday:
-Linux, Bash, AWS, SolarWinds, Splunk, SQL, Powershell
+Linux, Bash, AWS, SolarWinds, Splunk, SQL, Powershell, VsCode, Python

 ## Each Project Will Contain: